-In 2012 the University Library, SIS, the National Peace Corps Association (NPCA), and other RPCVs from around the country launched the Peace Corps Community Archive (http://bender.library.american.edu/pcca/).
-PCCA collects, exhibits, and provides educational and public programs that document the experiences and impact of individuals who served in the Peace Corps and of individuals and institutions in host countries.
-It seeks to increase awareness of the history of the Peace Corps and create a directory of Peace Corps-related collections.
+The Peace Corps Community Archive (PCCA) collects, exhibits, and provides educational and public programs that document the experiences and impact of individuals who served in the Peace Corps and of individuals and institutions in host countries.

 Join other AU RPCVs and/or current undergraduates interested in Peace Corps for meetings and social gatherings.
 AUPCC provides opportunities for mentoring, one-on-one counseling, service projects, and overall networking with like-minded individuals.